chef/chef-web-docs/chef_master/source/api_chef_server.rst

 =====================================================
 .. tag api_chef_server_headers

-Authentication to the Chef server occurs when a specific set of HTTP headers are signed using a private key that is associated with the machine from which the request is made.
-The request is authorized if the Chef server can verify the signature using the public key.
+Authentication to the Chef Infra Server occurs when a specific set of HTTP headers are signed using a private key that is associated with the machine from which the request is made.
+The request is authorized if the Chef Infra Server can verify the signature using the public key.
 Only authorized actions are allowed.

-.. note:: Most authentication requests made to the Chef server are abstracted from the user.
-Such as when using knife or the Chef server user interface.
+.. note:: Most authentication requests made to the Chef Infra Server are abstracted from the user.
+Such as when using knife or the Chef Infra Server user interface.
 In some cases, such as when using the ``knife exec`` subcommand, the authentication requests need to be made more explicitly, but still in a way that does not require authentication headers.
-In a few cases, such as when using arbitrary Ruby code or cURL, it may be necessary to include the full authentication header as part of the request to the Chef server.
+In a few cases, such as when using arbitrary Ruby code or cURL, it may be necessary to include the full authentication header as part of the request to the Chef Infra Server.

 .. end_tag